RafaelLeveske/node-auth-api/README.md

 $ yarn install

 # Create database
-Create a database with the same name included in the ormconfig.json file.
+Create a database with the same name included on ormconfig.json file.
 ```

 ## ⛏️ Built Using <a name = "built_using"></a>